 Efficient disruption and homogenization of the starting material is an absolute requirement for all total RNA purification procedures.
-Disruption and homogenization are 2 distinct steps:
+Disruption and homogenization are two distinct steps:

 - Disruption: Complete disruption of plasma membranes of cells and organelles is absolutely required to release all the RNA contained in the sample.
 Incomplete disruption results in significantly reduced RNA yields. - Homogenization: Homogenization is necessary to reduce the viscosity of the lysates produced by disruption.
 Homogenization shears high-molecular-weight genomic DNA and other high-molecular-weight cellular components to create a homogeneous lysate.
-Incomplete homogenization results in inefficient binding of RNA to the RNeasy spin column membrane and therefore significantly reduced RNA yields.
+Incomplete homogenization results in inefficient binding of RNA to the RNeasy Mini spin column membrane and therefore significantly reduced RNA yields.

-Disruption and homogenization of tissue samples can be carried out rapidly and efficiently using either the TissueRuptor (for processing samples individually) or a TissueLyser system (for processing multiple samples simultaneously).
-Disruption and homogenization with TissueRuptor and TissueLyser systems generally results in higher RNA yields than with other methods.
+Disruption and homogenization of tissue samples can be carried out rapidly and efficiently using either the TissueRuptor II (for processing samples individually) or the TissueLyser (for processing multiple samples simultaneously).
+Disruption and homogenization with the TissueRuptor II or TissueLyser generally results in higher RNA yields than with other methods.

-Disruption and homogenization using the TissueRuptor
+Disruption and homogenization using the TissueRuptor II

-The TissueRuptor is a rotor-stator homogenizer that thoroughly disrupts and simultaneously homogenizes single tissue samples in the presence of lysis buffer in 15-90 seconds, depending on the toughness and size of the sample.
+The TissueRuptor II is a rotor-stator homogenizer that thoroughly disrupts and simultaneously homogenizes single tissue samples in the presence of lysis buffer in 15-90 seconds, depending on the toughness and size of the sample.
 The blade of the TissueRuptor disposable probe rotates at a very high speed, causing the sample to be disrupted and homogenized by a combination of turbulence and mechanical shearing.

-For guidelines on using the TissueRuptor, refer to the TissueRuptor Handbook.
+For guidelines on using the TissueRuptor II, refer to the TissueRuptor II Handbook.
 For other rotor-stator homogenizers, refer to suppliers' guidelines.

-Disruption and homogenization using TissueLyser systems
+Disruption and homogenization using the TissueLyser II